LGVProd/holbertonschool-shell/permissions/README.md

 11-Added script that adds execute permission to all subdirectories of the current directory, for all users, without affecting files
-12-Added script that creates a directory with certain permissions, all in a single step 13-Added script that changes the group owner for the file from step 4
+12-Added script that creates a directory with certain permissions, all in a single step 13-Added script that changes the group owner for the file from step 4 14-Added script that changes the owner and the group owner for everything in the working directory